inrae/MSpangepop/README.md

 The variants generation is inspired by [VISOR](https://github.com/davidebolo1993/VISOR).

-Each variant type has a size distribution file (bins = 100 bp) in folder `sv_distributions`.
-The data was extracted from [An integrated map of structural variation in 2,504 human genomes (Sudmant, et al. 2015)](https://www.nature.com/articles/nature15394).
-The distributions are used to randomly sample each structural variant size.

 You can extract a VCF from the graph using the `vg deconstruct` command.
 It is not implemented in the pipeline.

 # Dependencies